McClarence/od-recipes/README.md

-This is a recipe site to demonstrate lists in html.
+This is a recipe site to demonstrate
+    -lists
+    -images
+    -links

+in html